 The process to record reappointments in the PMF TMS has been automated.
 The losing Agency PMF Coordinator would initiate a reappointment and the gaining Agency PMF Coordinator must accept.

 If the PMF reappoints within the first 6 months of their initial appointment, the losing agency may request the gaining agency to reimburse them 25% of the PMF reimbursement placement fee the losing agency has submitted to the PMF Program Office.
-The placement fee is typically owed by the initial appointing agency and must be submitted within 30-days of the Finalist accepting their PMF appointment offer or onboarding as a Fellow.
+The placement fee is typically owed by the initial appointing agency and must be submitted within 30-days of the Finalist accepting their PMF appointment offer.
 The PMF Program Office is not involved in situations where a PMF reappoints between agencies during the first 6-months.
 Any reimbursement between agencies, such as the 25% mentioned above, is handled between the losing and gaining agencies.